12932/cf_speedtest/README.md

 # cf_speedtest

 ## What is this?
 cf_speedtest is an unofficial, cross-platform, command-line internet speed test tool, powered by https://speed.cloudflare.com. cf_speedtest leverages Cloudflare's own Speedtest API, it can achieve much higher speeds than other tools.
-Here is me running cf_speedtest on an AWS m5zn.metal instance:
+Here is an example of  cf_speedtest running on an AWS m5zn.metal instance:

 ## Installation: